MosenzonTal/Instagram-Brute-Forcer/README.md

 ### Executing the Program

-if the bot has succedded the password will be printed in the Terminal as below:
+if the bot has succedded to Log In, the password will be printed in the Terminal as below:

 <p align="left">
   <img src="https://i.ibb.co/XWb5LCf/PASS.png" width="800" title="hover text">